Poul Abraham Lehn

-Poul Abraham Lehn (9 October 1732 – 24 October 1804), Baron of Lehn and Baron of Guldborgland, was a feudal baron of the Danish and Norwegian nobility and one of the greatest landowners of his time in Denmark.
+Poul Abraham Lehn (9 October 1732 – 24 October 1804), Baron of Lehn and Baron of Guldborgland, was a feudal baron of the Danish and Norwegian nobility and one of the largest landowners of his time in Denmark.

+Baron Poul Abraham Lehn inherited and purchased a number of estates during his lifetime.
+He created three separate baronies through these estates: Lehn, Guldborgland, and Sønderkarle.
+With no surviving sons, he left created these baronies for his daughters who were either transferred the properties during his lifetime or inherited them after his death.

 Biography

-His father was Abraham Lehn (1701–1757), an estate owner and collector of books and art.

-In 1731, Abraham Lehn and his brother Johan Lehn (1705-1760) were ennobled; this made Poul Abraham Lehn noble as well when he was born in 1732.
+Poul Abraham Lehn was born on 9 October 1732 to Abraham Lehn (1701–1757) and Sophie A. Edinger (1700–1768) at Berritzgaard.
+His father was an estate owner and collector of books and art.
+In 1731, Abraham Lehn and his brother Johan Lehn (1705–1760) had been ennobled; this made Poul Abraham Lehn noble as well when he was born in 1732.

 After the death of his father in 1757, he inherited the estates Berritzgaard and Højbygård on Lolland.

-At the death of an uncle Johan Lehn in 1760, he received the Fyn estates Hvidkilde, Nielstrup and Lindskov.
+When his uncle Johan Lehn died in 1760, he acquired the estates of Hvidkilde, Nielstrup, and Lindskov (Lehnskov) on Funen.
+In 1775, he purchased Orebygaard.

-Poul Abraham Lehn created the Barony of Guldborgland from his holdings at Berritzgaard and the purchase of Orebygaard in 1775, combining all of his possessions northwest of Sakskøbing.
+In 1780 and 1784, based on his family estates, Lehn was made feudal baron of the Barony of Lehn and of the Barony of Guldborgland, respectively.
+In 1781, he created the Barony of Lehn by combining his estates on Funen of Hvidkilde, Nielstrup, and Lehnskov.
+This barony was given to his eldest daughter, Sophie Amalie Rantzau-Lehn, and eventually passed into freehold in 1925.
+The Barony of Guldborgland was established in 1784 by combining the Berritzgaard and Orebygaard estates; it became a freehold property in 1922.

 In 1784, Baron Poul Abraham Lehn acquired Lungholm.
-In 1803, Højbygaard and Lungholm were converted into an entailed estate (stamhus) under the name Baroniet Sønderkarle for his daughter, Johanne Frederikke Lehn, whose husband was Frederik Wallmoden of Fuglsang Manor.
-The legal effect of a stamhus was that the estate could neither be sold, mortgaged or divided between heirs.
+In 1803, Højbygaard and Lungholm were converted into an entailed estate (stamhus) under the name Baroniet Sønderkarle for his daughter, Johanne Frederikke Lehn.
+The legal effect of a stamhus was that the estate could neither be sold, mortgaged, or divided between heirs.

-In 1780 and 1784, based on his family estates, Lehn was made feudal baron of the Barony of Lehn and of the Barony of Guldborgland, respectively.

 Personal life

-On 22 May 1761, he married Erica Christine de Cicignon (1744–1796), daughter of Johan Frederik de Cicignon (1701–1765).
+On 22 May 1761, he married Erica Christine de Cicignon (1744–1796) at Nakkebølle.
+She was the daughter of Johan Frederik de Cicignon (1701–1765).
 They had the following children: